3 killed in Newport crab boat capsizing identified

 A 20-foot wave took over the bow of the boat, according to the Coast Guard.

-A friend of Biernacki said he texted his friend, asking him not to cross the bar because it was too dangerous.
+Ian Wood, a friend of Porter, said he texted his friend, asking him not to go out in rough seas Tuesday.

+"It got really rough out there," Wood said. "and they just shouldn't have been out there."

 The Coast Guard told KGW the vessel was spotted capsized at the entrance point of the two jetties.
 A search immediately began.
 The boat eventually ran aground on the beach north of the north jetty, OSP said.